List of Kamen Rider Gavv characters: Other Gochizo

-The Gochizo (except Blizzardsorbei, Frappeis, Puddinte, Hexenheim, and Uehouse) are voiced by Kōki Sakurai and Ayu Shōji, who also voice the Stomach Family agents.
+The Gochizo (except Blizzardsorbei, Frappeis, Puddinte, Hexenheim, Uehouse, and Chocorappa) are voiced by Kōki Sakurai and Ayu Shōji, who also voice the Stomach Family agents.

 Soji Shioya

 Soji Shioya (塩谷 壮士, Shioya Sōji) is a freelance writer, and Hanto's mentor and father figure.
-He is assassinated by Otake, who was sent by Nyelv to break his Hito Press into two halves, with his lower half falling into Nyelv's hands while Hanto secures his upper half.
+He is assassinated by Otake, who was sent by Nyelv to break his Human Press into two halves, with his lower half falling into Nyelv's hands while Hanto secures his upper half.

 Soji Shioya is portrayed by Toshimasa Komatsu (小松 利昌, Komatsu Toshimasa).

 Michiru Inoue

 Michiru Inoue (井上 みちる, Inoue Michiru) was Shoma's human mother.
 After discovering the truth behind how the Stomach Family makes Dark Treats, she made Shoma promise never to eat their products.
 Ultimately, her son begun to keep his promise to her when he witnessed how the Dark Treats were created after witnessing the death of Hanto's mother Sae at the hands of Lango.
-The Stomach Family later turned Michiru into a Hito Press for their Dark Treats and was killed by Glotta in front of Shoma, causing her son to defect from them and adopt her maiden name.
+The Stomach Family later turned Michiru into a Human Press for their Dark Treats and was killed by Glotta in front of Shoma, causing her son to defect from them and adopt her maiden name.
 Shoma eventually meets her older brother Masaru, though he is unaware of their relation to each other until after Hanto investigates Michiru's family.

 In an alternate universe depicted in the film Kamen Rider Gavv: Invaders of the House of Snacks, Michiru, whose married name is Yasui (安居), has a daughter and runs a pastry shop called Hidamari.

 Michiru Inoue is portrayed by Arisa Nakajima (中島 亜梨沙, Nakajima Arisa).